Resources for Georgetown University in Qatar Students

 After hours, call (+974) 5503-9044 and ask for the on-call counselor.

-A confidential counselor or the Title IX Coordinator can work with an individual who has experienced sexual misconduct to provide interim support, understand reporting options, and help coordinate reasonable protective measures to help prevent any detrimental acts related to the allegations of misconduct and provide a safe educational and work environment.
+A confidential counselor or the Title IX Coordinator can work with an individual who has experienced sexual misconduct to provide interim supportive measures, understand reporting options, and help coordinate reasonable protective measures to help prevent any detrimental acts related to the allegations of misconduct and provide a safe educational and work environment.

-Please Note: Requests for interim measures can be made whether or not you decide to file a complaint with the University or with the police.
-The range of interim measures varies and may include the following actions at the discretion of the University based on the circumstances.
+Please Note: Requests for interim supportive measures can be made whether or not you decide to file a complaint with the University or with the police.
+The range of interim supportive measures varies and may include the following actions at the discretion of the University based on the circumstances.

-Potential Interim Measures For Students:
+Potential Interim Supportive Measures For Students:

 - No-contact notices (similar to a restraining order)